Electronic toll collection: Violation enforcement

 A physical barrier, such as a gate arm, ensures that all vehicles passing through the toll booth have paid a toll.
 Violators are identified immediately, as the barrier will not permit the violator to proceed.
 However, barriers also force authorized customers, which are the vast majority of vehicles passing through, to slow to a near-stop at the toll gate, negating much of the speed and capacity benefits of electronic tolling.
 Furthermore, a violator can effectively block a toll collection lane for an indefinite time.

 Automatic number plate recognition, while rarely used as the primary vehicle identification method, is more commonly used in violation enforcement.
 In the VES context, the number of images collected is much smaller than in the AVI context.
 This makes manual review, with its greater accuracy over fully automated methods, practical.
 However, many jurisdictions require legislative action to permit this type of enforcement, as the number plate identifies only the vehicle, not its operator, and many traffic enforcement regulations require identifying the operator in order to issue an infraction.

 An example of this is the vToll system on the Illinois Tollway, which requires transponder users to enter their license plate information before using the system.
 If the transponder fails to read, the license plate number is matched to the transponder account, and the regular toll amount is deducted from the account rather than a violation being generated.
-If the license plate can't be found in the database, then it is processed as a violation.
+If the license plate cannot be found in the database, then it is processed as a violation.
 Illinois' toll violation system has a 7-day grace period, allowing tollway users to pay missed tolls online with no penalty the 7 days following the missed toll.

 In the United States, a growing number of states are sharing information on toll violators, where toll agencies can report out-of-state toll violators to the Department of Motor Vehicles (or similar agency) of the violator's home state.
 The state motor vehicle agency can then block the renewal of the vehicle's registration until the violator has paid all outstanding tolls, plus penalties and interest in some situations.
 Toll authorities are also resorting to using collection agencies and litigation for habitual toll violators with large unpaid debts, and some states can pursue criminal prosecution of repeat toll violators, where the violator could serve time in jail, if convicted.
 Many toll agencies also publicize a list of habitual toll violators through media outlets and newspapers.
 Some toll agencies offer amnesty periods, where toll violators can settle their outstanding debts without incurring penalties or being subject to litigation or prosecution.